 Over the course of the intervening century, formats as varied as cinema screenings, psychoanalytic sessions, and experimental theatre came to be referred to as séances (the word might literally be translated as ‘sittings’).
 Now — in a comparably traumatic period, characterized by the same disorientation, anxiety, and insecurity — it is not surprising that many artists are looking to make connections with other worlds.
 In doing so, they seek emancipation from the structures — capitalism, imperialism, patriarchy, racism — that shape lived realities.
 Their practices are not obscurantist or reactionary; they do not dismiss scientific inquiry out of hand so much as trouble the marriage of technology and anti-rationalism.
 If they are united by anything, it is their rejection of the exploitative logics of industrial capitalism, in favour of a technology of the spirit.

-Along these lines, biennale curators Anton Vidokle, Hallie Ayres, and Lukas Brasiskis will discuss their ongoing research for the 13th Mediacity Seoul Biennale.
+Along these lines, biennale artistic directors Anton Vidokle, Hallie Ayres, and Lukas Brasiskis will discuss their ongoing research for The 13th Seoul Mediacity Biennale.
 Elena Vogman will introduce the media experiments practiced by the reform and resistance movement of institutional psychotherapy.
 Angela Melitopoulos will present a cine-somatic excursus with excerpts from her Cine(so)matrix exhibition related to animism.

 In English